SolaceProducts/terraform-provider-solacebrokerappliance/templates/guides/config-generator.md

 - `<binary>` is the broker provider binary.
 - `<broker URL>` is the broker address, for example `https://mybroker.example.org:1943/`.
-- `<provider-specific identifier>` are the similar to the Terraform Import command.
+- `<provider-specific identifier>` is similar to the Terraform Import command.
 This is the resource name and possible values to find a specific resource.
 - `<filename>` is the desirable name of the generated filename.
 - There are also supported options, which mirror the configuration options for the provider object.
 These can be found [here](#supported-options).